IT

 How to set up Okta with Harriet

-Step-by-step guide to Okta SSO (OIDC) and SCIM user provisioning in Harriet, including group push for roles.
+Step-by-step guide to Okta SSO (OIDC) and SCIM provisioning in Harriet, including role attributes Okta discovers from SCIM and magic group push as a fallback.

 Use Okta with Harriet for single sign-on (SSO) and optional SCIM provisioning (create, update, and deactivate users).
 Configuration spans Okta Admin Console, Company settings → Integrations in Harriet, and (for SCIM) the Harriet app in the Okta Integration Network.